ferrance/dizave42/readme.md

 When the number layer is active, the left display shows the keymap for the main 5x3 keys.
 If you hit shift it will show the shifted values.

-## Windows and Mac
+## Windows and Mac Mode

-There is an adjust key to switch between windows and mac modes.
+There is a key on the function layer to switch between windows and mac modes.
 The keymap decides what mode it is in by looking at whether gui and control have been swapped.
 This setting is stored in the EEPROM so it is persistent.
+The current status is shown in the OLED as an apple or a windows symbol.

 The main difference is that the gui and control keys are swapped.
-This is shown in the OLED.
-This makes it pretty painless to switch between PC and Mac, at least for the tools that I use.
-But this also allows the keyboard to send unicode correctly based on the selected OS.

-## Misc Features

-The large thumb keys operate as shift when held.
-This has made a huge difference for me.
-I can'd believe space isn't shift everywhere, it just works so well.
+The keyboard also chooses its unicode mode based on which OS is configured.

 # Builds